AR banner

 REASON FOR LOSS:

 Fighter Affiliation exercise at night.
-The Hurricane, flown by F/O. Parlato DFC took off at around 20:45.
+The Hurricane, flown by Fg Off.
+Parlato DFC took off at around 20:45.
 At 21:00 during an overtaking manoeuvre he then collided mid-air with Lancaster LM130 from 463 squadron.
-Both crews were killed.
+Both he and the crew of the Lancaster were killed.

 The air accident report stated that visibility was about 3 miles with no cloud.
 It also stated that both aircraft had no technical defects.
 Both aircraft suffered fire damage when hitting the ground.